-Cottage Craft Works is proud to provide such a high quality supply of bulk organic foods.
-These foods are processed on an Amish family ran farm that has been growing all organic for over six decades.
+Cottage Craft Works is proud to provide such a high-quality supply of bulk organic foods.
+These foods are processed on an Amish family run farm that has been growing all organic for over six decades.

-If you're looking for high quality certified organic grown grains to mill yourself or to purchase milled flours then you have found the place to purchase them in bulk.
+If you're looking for a high quality certified organically grown grains to mill yourself or to purchase milled flours then you have found the place to purchase them in bulk.

-Stutzman Farms is organic certified through the Ohio Ecological Food & Farm Association (OEFFA).
+Stutzman Farms is organically certified through the Ohio Ecological Food & Farm Association (OEFFA).
 The Stutzman family processes a variety of natural organic grains.

-Food processing from the organic grains is completed on the Stuztman Farms.
+Food processing from the organic grains is completed on the Stutzman Farms.
 These facilities are routinely inspected by the Ohio Department of Agriculture.

-All grains and grain products processed on the Stuztman Farms are organically grown.
+All grains and grain products processed on the Stutzman Farms are organically grown.